 Marrakech, Sahara Desert Camel Trek, Essaouira

 Morocco's most essential parts.
 Enjoy the hustle & bustle of Marrakech, camel trek into the Sahara desert, and relax on the beach.
+On this unforgettable adventure, you will be riding a camel in the Sahara Desert, spending a night at a Berber camp, exploring UNESCO sites, and taking in the wonderment of Marrakech's souks within its medieval walls.

 - Services of 1 or 2 person crew (leader and driver)